GeorgeHarland/RandomTower/README.md

 A small hobby.
 Making a tower survival game with TypeScript, Preact, and Phaser.JS.

-I'm not following any designs, but I'm doing small refactors each time I work on it.

-## Current State
+## Description

-Enemies spawn in increasing numbers
+Enemies spawn in increasing numbers.
+Slower enemies that can take more hits spawn after a while.

 Enemies are destroyed by the player's circle weapon or the tower's automatic arrow or powerup attacks.

 There are currently 6 powerups in the game.
-Powerup details are in POWERUPS.md.
+Press Q, W, E to try them out!

 ## Controls